From Automated Penetration Testing to Continuous Security Validation

-As its name indicates, automated penetration testing is the automated version of manual penetration testing.
-The necessity for automation arose when classic penetration testing could no longer identify the majority of security gaps exploitable by cyber-attackers because of:
+As its name indicates, automated pen testing is the automated version of manual pen testing.
+The necessity for automation arose when classic pen testing could no longer identify the majority of gaps exploitable by cyber-attackers because of:

 • The ever-growing tide of high-risk vulnerabilities: A number of factors, including the need for speed in agile development and the resulting reliance on open-source and other ready-made pieces of code, led to an ever-growing number of high-risk vulnerabilities.
 In this context, validating an infrastructure resilience requires validating that security controls configuration is optimized, not only that it is resilient to the current list of vulnerabilities.

-Originally, automating penetration testing entailed replacing most of the repetitive tasks performed by a human penetration tester with automation.
-Yet, as complexity grew beyond the ability of any human to keep an overarching view of the entire cyber-criminal capabilities, the generic field of automated penetration testing had to evolve and become what is now known as Continuous Security Validation.
+Originally, automating pen testing entailed replacing most of the repetitive tasks performed by a human pen tester with automation.
+Yet, as complexity grew beyond the ability of any human to keep an overarching view of the entire cyber-criminal capabilities, the generic field of automated pen testing had to evolve and become what is now known as Continuous Security Validation.

-External penetration tests consist of emulating attackers’ thinking processes and techniques used to find a weakness in the attack surface, gain an initial foothold, and progress laterally and vertically within the targeted environment.
+External pen tests consist of emulating attackers’ thinking processes and techniques used to find a weakness in the attack surface, gain an initial foothold, and progress laterally and vertically within the targeted environment.
+External automated pen testing focuses on simulating attacks from the outside, mimicking the actions of hackers attempting to breach your organization’s perimeter defenses.
+It involves scanning for vulnerabilities, including exploitable vulnerabilities, identifying potential entry points, and attempting to exploit them.
+By emulating real-world attack scenarios, it helps identify weaknesses in your external-facing systems and provides insights on how to strengthen your defenses.

 • Attack Surface Management: This mimics an attacker’s recon phase, where the attacker looks for unmonitored, unsecured, digitally accessible assets that they could potentially leverage to gain an initial foothold in the targeted environment.